 For instance, the City may mail a regular edition of its newsletter containing various articles describing the proposed reductions in city services that the City Council voted to implement if the measure is adopted.
 However, the articles should be objective and nonpartisan.
 Any articles that convey a city department’s views regarding the importance of a specific service must be moderate in tone and may not urge the voters how to vote.

 On the other hand, a specially-funded flyer inconsistent with regular mailings by the City unrelated to an election matter that lists the benefits of the measure in an argumentative or inflammatory manner would be considered campaign materials or activity, may subject the City to reporting under the Act’s campaign reporting provisions, and may be prohibited as an illegal mass mailing.

 As stated above, the style, tenor, and timing of a communication help determine whether it is campaign material or activity.
 For example, if the following bumper sticker were distributed by a school district, it would not be campaign material or activity if it had no relationship to an upcoming election or ballot measure:

 The same bumper sticker, however, is campaign material or activity if the circumstances surrounding its distribution indicated that the sticker is related to an election.
-For example, the bumper sticker above would be considered campaign material or activity if distributed by the school district simultaneously with the distribution of the following campaign flyer, using the same logotype, by a political campaign:
+For example, the bumper sticker below would be considered campaign material or activity if distributed by the school district simultaneously with the distribution of the following campaign flyer, using the same logotype, by a political campaign: